Contributed By DLA Piper LLP

-Currently there is no single source of published legislation in relation to the process and procedures of obtaining planning and zoning permission, although announcements have been made in respect of a new Urban Planning Law that is intended to support the implementation of Dubai Plan 2040.
+Currently there is no single source of published legislation in relation to the process and procedures of obtaining planning and zoning permission, although announcements have been made in respect of a new Urban Planning Law intended to support the implementation of Dubai Plan 2040.
 As the process is not yet clearly stated in legislation, much of the process is based on practice and custom, the general process for which is set out below.

-An owner or developer obtains an "affection plan" from the DM.
-The affection plan is a high-level general site plan that is issued with basic information containing the plot number, the land use classification and any other particular zoning requirements that are required by the DM.
+An owner or developer obtains an “affection plan‟ from the DM.
+The affection plan is a high-level general site plan issued with basic information containing the plot number, the land use classification and any other particular zoning requirements that are required by the DM.

 To assist in regulating the design, appearance and method of construction of new buildings, the DMT has adopted the International Codes of the International Code Council, such as Building, Fire, Plumbing Codes, etc, and the Abu Dhabi Environmental Health & Safety Management System.
 Any development must also comply with the statutory requirements of other government agencies, such as the Department of Transport and Abu Dhabi Waste Management Control, amongst others.